 What exactly is the process for laboratory billing, and who is involved?

-In simple terms, the lab billing cycle is a series of interactions between a clinical lab (or its outsourced medical billing service company like Medcare MSO) and the patient’s insurance company.
+In simple terms, the lab billing cycle is a series of interactions between a clinical lab (or its outsourced medical billing company like Medcare MSO) and the patient’s insurance company.
 The length of the lab billing process is determined by the complexity of each’s patient’s account and can last anywhere from days to months.

 To begin the billing process, a diagnosis and procedure code must be assigned for the provided services.
 These codes are essentially what helps the insurance company determine if medical services are necessary and if the patient has appropriate coverage.
-In laboratory billing, there are multiple codes that can be used: International Statistical Classification of Diseases and Related Health Problems (ICD) and the Current Procedural Terminology Codes (CPT).
+In the laboratory billing system, there are multiple codes that can be used: International Statistical Classification of Diseases and Related Health Problems (ICD) and the Current Procedural Terminology Codes (CPT).

 How Does Laboratory Coding Work?